CWS Windows Reviews

 Hi Dane, I am trying to find out what the difference is between the CWS StormStrong series and the CWS WindPact Plus series.
 I understand that WindPact Plus is intended for the High Velocity Hurricane Zone and StrongStorm is for all other areas.

 I live outside the HVHZ in the Orlando Area but Hurricane Charley in 2004 was a Cat3 that caused major damage.
 I am also of the mindset to pay for quality.
+What is the price difference between the two series?
+Is the WindPact Plus overkill for the Orlando area?
+Many thanks.

 Fred - Homeowner - from 2021